 Credit derivatives trades in JPMorgan Chase & Co.
-(JPM)’s chief investment office that triggered $5.8 billion in losses have been “significantly reduced,” with the remainder moved to its investment bank, the lender said.
+(JPM:US)’s chief investment office that triggered $5.8 billion in losses have been “significantly reduced,” with the remainder moved to its investment bank, the lender said.

 JPMorgan, the biggest U.S. bank, shut down synthetic trading in its CIO unit with the exception of an $11 billion short position in “basically liquid indexes” to hedge other credit assets, Chief Executive Officer Jamie Dimon said in a meeting in analysts today.
 Positions in Series 9 of the Markit CDX North America Investment Grade Index, a credit-swaps benchmark known as IG9 that’s at the heart of much of the loss, were cut by 70 percent, Dimon said.